Skip to main content

 Introduction

-CherryGrove currently uses the CMake build system only.
+CherryGrove currently only uses CMake as the build system.
 We use the following dependency management strategies:

 • For header-only libraries, we use Git submodules and CMake's target_include_directories to include them automatically.

-• For libraries that are meant to be downloaded and compiled with the project, we commit them into our repository and build them together with other source files.
+• For some libraries, we download the source code, commit them into our repository, and build them together with our code.
 Get more information at Local Libraries Documentation.

-• For other libraries, we use GitHub Actions to build them in advance, and you need to grab them from the corresponding repositories, or CherryGrove won't build successfully.
+• For the rest of the libraries, we use GitHub Actions to build them in advance and they need to be downloaded for CherryGrove to build.

 Prerequisites